-If we make material changes that negatively impact your use of our services or if we stop offering a service, we'll provide you with reasonable advance notice, except in urgent situations such as preventing abuse, responding to legal requirements, or addressing security and operability issues.
+If a modification negatively affects your ability to access or use our digital content or services, or if we stop offering a service all together, we'll provide you with reasonable advance notice by email - including a description of the changes, when they'll take place, and your right to end your contract with us if our modifications create more than a minor negative impact - except in urgent situations such as preventing abuse or harm, responding to legal requirements, or addressing security and operability issues.
 We'll also provide you with an opportunity to export your content from your Google Account using Google Takeout, subject to applicable law and policies.